Police searching for suspect following exchange of gunfire near Grant Smith Road

-Police are exchanging gunfire with unknown suspects in a reported stolen vehicle in a field in the area of Speedway Road and Ingram Drive.
+Police have ended the search for a suspect who reportedly exchanged gunfire with police in the area of Speedway Road and Ingram Drive earlier Saturday evening.

-Police have surrounded the area Saturday night, and stress the scene is extremely dangerous.
+Police had surrounded the area as of 7:30 p.m.
+Saturday.
+They continued to stress the scene is extremely dangerous.

-At least 15 police and emergency vehicles are on scene.
-A fire was still visible from the freeway, believed to be the suspect's car.
+At least 15 police and emergency vehicles were on scene.
+A fire was still visible from the freeway earlier Friday evening, believed to be the suspect's car.

-Landowner Scott Berney said the Douglas County Sheriff's deputies told him that they are pursuing a suspect on his property right now.
+Scott Berney, who owns land and a home not far off of Grant Smith Road, said the Douglas County Sheriff's deputies told him that they are pursuing a suspect on his property right now.

+"We were in Sutherlin having dinner, and were trying to come home," he said.
+"We saw the lights and police and found out what was going on."

+Berney said he offered his off-road vehicles to Douglas County Sheriff John Hanlin.

 More to come.